r-lib/lintr/cran-comments.md

 ## Comments
-This is a patch release for compatibility with the upcoming testthat release, only changes are in test code from the previous release.
+This release fixes R CMD check issues in R-devel, as requested by CRAN.

 ## Test environments